top of page

 Common Advice: Diversify Your Investments with Cash, Bonds, T-Bills, Exchange Traded Funds

-Most financial institutions recommend that investors hold a broadly diversified portfolio that includes three categories of investments: 1) cash or cash equivalents (such as money market funds); 2) fixed income investments (bonds, Treasury Bills, or GICs) and; 3) equity investments (common shares of public companies).
-In this latter category, many institutions recommend that your equity investments be further diversified among 50 to 100 different public companies headquartered in different countries.
+Most financial institutions recommend that investors hold a broadly diversified portfolio that includes three categories of investments: 1) cash or cash equivalents (such as money market funds); 2) fixed income investments (bonds, Treasury Bills, or GICs) and 3) equity investments (common shares of public companies).
+In this latter category, many institutions recommend that your equity investments be further diversified among 50 to 100 different public companies, headquartered in different countries.

-The chart shows that the $100 invested in the iShares XIU fund at the start of 2010, paid a dividend of $2.50 at the end of 2010, which gradually increased each year to about $5.00 by the end of 2023.
-In contrast, my focus investing portfolio paid a dividend of $5.50 at the end of 2010 which gradually increased to $22.00 by the end of 2023.
+The chart shows that $100 invested in the iShares XIU fund at the start of 2010, paid a dividend of $2.50 in 2010, which gradually increased each year to about $6.25 by the end of 2024.
+In contrast, my portfolio paid a dividend of $4.20 in 2010 which gradually increased to $18.30 in 2024.

-The results presented in the foregoing chart demonstrate that you can achieve a significantly higher dividend income, by carefully selecting and investing in the common shares of 5 to 10 businesses that have a record of paying growing dividends and that can reasonably be expected to continue growing their dividends into the foreseeable future.
+The results presented in the foregoing chart demonstrate that you can achieve a significantly higher dividend income by carefully selecting and investing in the common shares of 5 to 10 businesses that have a record of paying growing dividends and that can reasonably be expected to continue growing their dividends into the foreseeable future.

 Common Advice: Rebalance Your Portfolio Holdings Each Year

 1. Banerjee, P., 2025.
 Is your adviser buying investments that suit their wallet better than your retirement?
 Three questions to ask.
 The Globe and Mail, Toronto, ON, March 23, 2025.
+(Preet Banerjee is a behavioural financial researcher.)